dudeletslive/LHS/readme.md

 # LHS
 Launch Highschool Site, based on the Bones Wordpress theme.

-Designed by Jonathan Bell & Daniel Price
+Designed and built by Jon Bell & Dan Price